Ir3nicuz/EgsEcfEditorApp/Readme.md

 <img src="images/info_area.png" title="Info View Area" width="1000" height="500"/>

 #### Error View Area
 In the error view all occured errors are listed.
-The errors belong to category `fatal`, `parsing` or `editing`.
-While `parsing` and `editing` are mostly correctable with the tool.
-The `fatal` ones violate the basic `.ecf` syntax and therefore cannot be imported.
-Due to the non-saving of elements with errors the list is cleared at file saving.
+The view shows the error category and type together with additional information like line in file (if applicable) and the error producing data part.

 <img src="images/error_area.png" title="Error View Area" width="1000" height="500"/>